CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/04-PowerBIVisualisation.md

    ![](media/ex4-t2-step4new.png)

-5. Now you can look at the relationship details by double clicking on the connection link between **Payments** and **SalesOrderHeaders** tables.
+5. Double click on the connection link between **Payments** and **SalesOrderHeaders** tables to see the relationship details.
 After reviewing the relationship details, click **Ok** to close the Edit relationship dialog.

    ![](media/ex4-t2-step5.png)